Investing in Switzerland: The Beginners Guide [2023 Edition]

 Once you have a rough why to your reasons behind investing – you need to get your house in order.

 You need to understand your monthly (and ideally, yearly) expenses to live in Switzerland, and how much you can afford to invest on a regular basis.

 That’s where a budget will help you to work out the real numbers.
 Despite the pain, it’s essential to get a real picture of your financial situation.

 Drill down into it, and factor in the real costs of living in Switzerland.
-If you are a new Swiss expat, don’t overlook the ‘real’ cost of living here – your health insurance, annual tax bill, GA costs and German lesson fees should be accounted for to get a clear picture.
+If you are a new Swiss expat, don’t overlook the ‘real’ cost of living here – your health insurance, annual tax bill, GA costs, online shopping and German lesson fees should be accounted for to get a clear picture.

 You’ll also want to build a CHF cash buffer in your bank account of 3-6months expenses for unforeseen circumstances.
 It’s called an emergency fund.
 This is money to cover a real emergency – the roof on your house collapses, special medical treatment overseas or if you lose your job.